cognitedata/cognite-sdk-js/guides/auth-wrapper.md

 ​
 ### OIDC authentication using getToken w Device Code Flow
 ​
-This example shows how to use the Cognite [@cognite/auth-wrapper](https://www.npmjs.com/package/@cognite/auth-wrapper) library to get a token from Azure Active directory on behalf of a user using the [device code flow](https://oauth.net/2/grant-types/device-code/):
+The example below shows how to use the Cognite [@cognite/auth-wrapper](https://www.npmjs.com/package/@cognite/auth-wrapper) library to get a token from Azure Active Directory on behalf of a user using the [Device code flow](https://oauth.net/2/grant-types/device-code/):
 ​
 ```js
 import { ISettings, DeviceAuth } from "@cognite/auth-wrapper";